karazijal/clevrtex-generation/README.md

 #### Textures
 The final piece is to set up source assets for rendering, namely the materials.
 Briefly, the textures used to create the materials are copyrighted by Poliigon Pty Ltd.
-Textures used in the CLEVRTEX dataset are freely availble (at the time of writing) and should be downloaded from www.poliigon.com  (download metalness workflow for matalics).
+Textures used in the ClevrTex dataset are freely availble (at the time of writing) and should be downloaded from www.poliigon.com  (download metalness workflow for matalics).
 Please check MATERIALS.md for full list.

 Download appropriate textures and place them into `data/materials/textures` and `data/outd_materials/textures`.